l7mp/stunner/docs/examples/benchmark/README.md

 ## Tools

-The tools used in the measurment are the following:
+The tools used in the measurement are the following:

 * `iperf` Using to create traffic flows between the clients and server
 * `turncat` Using to open a connection through STUNner to the iperf server
 * `STUNner` Acting as a STUN server towards `turncat` clients